 You can see a full list of Freeview Play-enabled devices released so far here

-Will I get it on my existing TV?
+Can I get Freeview Play on my existing TV?

 Sadly, as a completely new standard, it is only be available on new kit - unless you bought one of Panasonic's latest sets in the last year, or have an LG TV with webOS.
 It will not be available as an upgrade to other existing TVs or Freeview boxes.

 Those who have bought a new television not from the compatible list will have to add one of the supported set-top-boxes.